keiserlab/trans-channel-paper/README.md

 Content:

 transchannel.py contains the majority of the necessary code to reproduce the main results of the tau portion of the paper.
 This script can be run with a command such as "python transchannel.py {FOLD NUMBER}".
 See the documentation within this script for specifics.
-Be sure to set any parameters as specified in the section titled "SETTING GLOBAL VARIABLES" prior to running the script.
+Be sure to set any parameters as specified in the section of transchannel.py titled "SETTING GLOBAL VARIABLES" prior to running the script.

-osteosarcoma.py contains the code necessary to train and evaluate the model on the independent osteosarcoma dataset
+osteosarcoma.py contains the code necessary to train and evaluate the model on the independent dataset of the genome-wide functional screen in osteosarcoma cells

 ExampleFigureGenerator.ipynb contains example code to reproduce the main performance results for the tau dataset